sparks-lab-org/RNAcmap_standalone/README.md

 # RNAcmap
-A Fully Automatic Method for Predicting Contact Maps of RNAs by Evolutionary Coupling Analysis
+A Fully Automatic Pipeline for Predicting Contact Maps of RNAs by Evolutionary Coupling Analysis

 SYSTEM REQUIREMENTS
 ====